MeganBaluch/mathjs/Blog1.md

 Although it took a bit to build, but that could just have been my internet, it seemed to build correctly.

+<b>After thought:</b> When I ran this installation, I neglected to add the -g flag during my npm install.
+This gives me the ability to run it as a command line application.
+Which for testing purposes, I should have done.

 I then ran throug the test for the library, with first using the command...

 <b>npm test</b> and <b>npm run coverage</b>